New 2025 Maqiano™ Microtuning System - Operating Instructions

 Pre-adjustments

-The Mass then rests on the piano body behind the agraffes, and the Magnetic Wedge supports it.
-The Wedge should be like it is in the photo - thicker magnet towards the Mass, and thicker end towards the Tip.
-Check also that the Magnet of the Tip is on the outer side of its groove in Fastening Part, thus further from the agraffes than The L-Stick.
+Usually the Mass rests on the piano body behind the agraffes, supported by the Magnetic Wedge.
+The Wedge should be positioned as shown in the photo above — the thicker magnet facing the Mass, and the thicker end of the Wedge pointing toward the Tip.
+Check also that the Magnet of the Tip sits on the front edge of its groove in the Fastening Part, meaning it should be positioned slightly further from the agraffes than the L-Stick.
+In most situations, it should also be set about 0.5 to 1 mm inside the groove, toward the L-Stick, as shown in the third picture below.

-Now check the height of the Fastening Part related to the Mass.
-With adjusting that to the correct value, the Wedge rests firmly on the piano body, without gaps, and the Tip touches the strings, and the Fastening Part stands straight, making a 90° angle with the strings.
+Then, check the height of the Fastening Part in relation to the Mass.
+When adjusted correctly, the Wedge will rest firmly on the piano body without any gaps, the Tip will make proper contact with the strings, and the Fastening Part will stand straight at a 90° angle to the strings, seen from the side, as in the first photo above.

-Then you need to adjust the gap between the Tip and the L-Stick with the Screw, so that when you tighten the L-Stick with The Cam, there's exactly right amount of torque.
-If it's too loose, you hear crackle / buzz, and if it's too tight, you might twist the L-Stick or break The Magnetic Tip.
+Then you need to adjust the gap between the Magnetic Tip and the L-Stick with the Screw, so that when you tighten the L-Stick with the Cam, there's exactly right amount of torque.
+If it's too loose, you hear some crackle / buzz, and if it's too tight, you might twist the L-Stick or break The Magnetic Tip.

 Watch this video to learn the perfect torque!